 Join other product leaders and technology geeks already getting my occasional digest of learnings about product management and emerging technologies!

-Ivan is a Product Manager at Atlassian, where he drives the cloud platform roadmap to become a force multiplier for products across the entire Atlassian product suite.
+Ivan is a Product Manager at Atlassian, where he drives the global navigation roadmap to empower Atlassian products through an envisioned cloud platform strategy.
 Prior to this, he was a Cloud Systems Engineer at SolveXia, where he designed and automated cloud infrastructure systems.
 Ivan also launched a startup called TradeSumo that enabled the trading of goods, which is like eBay for trading.